romanitalian/GHOSTman/README.md

 ### Running Commands
 1. Launch the application
 2. Select a command from the left panel
+3. (Optional) Switch between Light and Dark theme using the selector at the top
-3. Click "Execute" or press Enter
+4. Click "Execute" or press Enter
-4. View the response in the right panel
+5. View the response in the right panel

 ## Development